Be sure to check us out on on social networking sites such as DeviantArt, Facebook, and even follow us on Twitter!

-Presently Jurassic Park Legacy has a lot of great staff members, and we are proud to have them all on board of this growing site.
-If you think you have an extensive knowledge of JP, or you are interested in joining our staff, drop us a line on the forum.
-If you are a site or organization I would encourage you contact us through the email@example.com address for inquiries such as partnerships and appearances.
-If you are having forum issues please contact us on the board or through the firstname.lastname@example.org address directly.
+Jurassic Park Legacy has a lot of great staff members on our team, and we are proud to have them all on board of this constantly growing and evolving site.
+If you think you have an extensive knowledge of JP, maybe some prior experience, no experience at all, or you are interested in joining our staff please drop us a line on the forum.
+There may be a waiting period involved if you are not previously a forum member so we can see how you interact with your peers.
+If you are a site or organization I would encourage you contact us through the firstname.lastname@example.org address for inquiries such as partnerships, promotions, and appearances.
+If you are having forum issues please contact us on the board or through the email@example.com address directly.
+Some members that have reported their IP address banned could in fact be banned by accident as someone who's broken policy may have the same IP address range.
+In any case, we would love to correct it.
+At this time we do not accept users that register and use Proxy Servers due to security reasons.

-We encourage open communication between the membership and the rest of the staff, but there is a chain of command on who to contact first:
+We encourage open communication between the membership and the rest of the staff.
+So if any issues arise, we're here for you.
+There is a chain of command on who to contact first though:

 Excited by the extent of there being a film, I marked June 11th, 1993 on my calendar and counted down the days from the time I saw the poster in the theater.
 Many months, no - wait - at least what seemed like a year, passed and my dinosaur calendar was filled with X's counting down the days - in pencil of course.
 Before the film came out, which was soon, my mother and I had gone to the local Toys R Us and we found Jurassic Park action figures galore, so my first JP figures were: Young Tyrannosaurus Rex, Robert Muldoon, and Ellie Sattler - whom were ironically my favorite characters after watching the film and each successive week after that we purchased a 25 dollars worth of JP figures, as much as my allowance could afford.